dreamportdev/Osdev-Notes/08_Loading_Elf/03_Loading_And_Running.md

 - If you're loading a program into *userspace* (rather than in the kernel) you will need to map all the memory you want to allow the program to use as user-accessible.
 This means not just the program headers but also the stack.
 You'll want to mark all this memory as user-accessible *after* copying the program data in there though.
 - Again if you're loading a user program your scheduler will need to handle switching between different privilege levels on the cpu.
 On x86_64 these are called rings (ring 0 = kernel, ring 3 = user), other platforms may use different names.
 See the userspace chapter for more detail.
 - As was mentioned in the scheduling chapter, don't forget to call a function when exiting the main thread of the program!
-In a typical userspace program the standard library does this for us, but our programs are freedstanding so you'll need to do this manually.
+In a typical userspace program the standard library does this for us, but our programs are freestanding so you'll need to do this manually.
 If coming from userspace this will require a syscall.